Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB448', 'How to create a Rapise web object from XPath')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB448.aspx">KB448</a> How to create a Rapise web object from XPath

-In some cases it may be convenient to construct Rapise Objects dynamically rather than capture in advance  with record/learn.
+In some cases it may be convenient to construct Rapise Objects dynamically rather than capture in advanceВ  with record/learn.
 In Web tests you can do it via Navigator.Find.

 ### <a onclick="return RegisterKbClick('KB446', 'Getting browser console logs')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB446.aspx">KB446</a> Getting browser console logs